No. 102 Squadron RAF: Second World War

 The squadron was active from the second day of the Second World War, dropping leaflets in the night from 4 to 5 September 1939 over Germany.
 From 1 September till 10 October 1940 the squadron was loaned to RAF Coastal Command and spent six weeks carrying out convoy escort duties from RAF Prestwick, before resuming bomber raids.
 Operations Record Books seen at the Public Record Office in Kew show that two Whitley Mk.Vs flew out of Topcliffe on 27 November 1940 to bomb "docks and shipping" at Le Havre.
 One of these planes "was not heard from after take off" but the other returned safely having dropped its two 500lb and six 250 lb bombs successfully.
-By February 1942, the squadron was adopted by Sri Lanka, then Ceylon, and the Whitleys were replaced by the Handley Page Halifax.
+By February 1942, the squadron was adopted by the then-Dominion of Ceylon (now Sri Lanka), and the Whitleys were replaced by the Handley Page Halifax.
 The squadron continued for the next thirty-six months to fly night sorties (including the thousand bomber raids) over Germany.
 In 1944 the squadron attacked rail targets in France in preparation for the invasion of Normandy.

+The squadron spent much time operating as part of No. 4 Group RAF.